 Lisa is a leading barrister in Commercial Chancery cases whose practice continues to go from strength to strength.
 Lisa has breadth and depth of experience in commercial fraud, particularly in cases involving misfeasance by directors.
 She is currently instructed by HM Revenue and Customs in a Missing Trader Intra Community (“MTIC”) case involving an assessment of over £1 million.

-Recommended by Legal 500 UK Bar 2018/19 as “impressive in court; a force to be reckoned with”, Lisa combines excellent practical skills and technical knowledge with commercial acumen, an approachable manner and high-quality service.
+Recommended by Legal 500 UK Bar 2020 as “very highly-regarded both as a lawyer and as an advocate”, Lisa combines excellent practical skills and technical knowledge with commercial acumen, an approachable manner and high-quality service.

 Praised by Chambers & Partners UK Bar 2020 for being “unflappable, extremely well prepared and an excellent advocate who is as strong on her feet as she is on paper”, Lisa brings a wealth of experience in advising and representing a diverse range of companies, individuals and Government departments (having been Junior Counsel to the Crown for 18 years).